 - Contests.
 If you think that anyone may contest or fight your will, see a lawyer.
 A good estate planning lawyer can put additional safeguards into your will to make sure that no one tries to undermine your will after you are gone.

 - Estate tax.
 If your property is worth millions of dollars, see a lawyer to help avoid estate tax.
-This is not an issue for the vast majority of people because you must be rich to pay estate tax.
-For 2015 and 2016, no federal estate tax is due unless the estate is worth more than $5.43 and $5.45 million, respectively.
-Several states also have estate taxes, and those limits are generally somewhat lower – some as low as $1 million.
+This is not an issue for the vast majority of people because you must be quite rich to pay estate tax.
+In 2023, no federal estate tax is due unless the estate is worth more than $12.92 million.
+Several states also have state estate taxes, and those limits are generally much lower—some as low as $1 million.
 Do a little research to find out if your estate might be subject to estate tax.
 If it is, see an estate planning attorney or tax professional for help.

 If you do decide to see a lawyer for advice, go prepared so that you can ask specific questions and so that you don't pay the lawyer to teach you about estate planning.
 Take some time to find an attorney who is competent, listens to your concerns, and works with you to build your estate plan.